camillelamy/explainers/cross-origin-isolation-deployment.md

 ## SharedArrayBuffers, Spectre and CrossOriginIsolation

-The Web relies on the same-origin security model.
+The Web relies on the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) security model.
 Following this security model, documents can embed cross-origin resources such as images, scripts, or iframes.
 However, they do not have access to the actual bits of the resources they embed.

-Following Spectre, this is no longer true.
+Following [Spectre](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/security/side-channel-threat-model.md#Conclusion), this is no longer true.
 Spectre allows an attacker to read any resource located in the same process.
 Browsers put all the subresources a document uses in the same process as the document.
 Same-site documents in a browsing context group are also always located in the same process.
 Finally, in browsers without Site Isolation, all documents of the same page must be located in the same process.
 This means that any popup opened by a page must be placed in the same process (because it could eventually embed an iframe that is same-site with a document in the page that opened it).
 This means that the attack surface of Spectre is:
 * With SiteIsolation: any resource located in a same-site document in the browsing context group.
 * Without SiteIsolation: any resource in the browsing context group.